In the next article I cover my own experience.

 However, if time restricted eating works for your life style, it is a good tool to keep your energy balance in check and possibly reap other benefits as well.
 As we can see in the studies presented, there is a high probability that fasting comes with more benefits compared to traditional eating pattern.

 There are many fasting protocols to choose from, so it is up to your preference if you choose to change your eating schedule.
 Most people do well with daily 16:8 but women should consider longer fasting periods, less often due to different physiology and hormonal patterns.
+Commonly it is proposed 24-36h fast once or twice a month.

 There is much more to cover